Creating and updating customers

 Creating a customer

 The process of creating and updating a customer is similar.
-In a create customer request, you're allowed to specify the object's unique identifier.
-However, when updating a customer you must pass in this unique identifier as a path parameter.
+In a create customer request, you can specify the object's unique identifier.
+However, when updating a customer, you must pass in this unique identifier as a path parameter.

 The following POST/customers request specifies a unique id: